Pilgrimage to India & NepalWalking with the Buddha

 Itinerary at a Glance

-December 4 Fly to Varanasi, India, the sacred city along the banks of the holy Ganges River (overnight in Varanasi)
+October 31 This morning you’ll take a 1-hour flight to Varanasi, the sacred city along the banks of the holy Ganges River. (overnight in Varanasi)

-December 8 Explore the Mahabodhi temple and the Bodhi Tree that commemorate Buddha’s liberation (overnight in Bodh Gaya)
+November 4 Explore the Mahabodhi temple and the Bodhi Tree where Buddha achieved Buddha’s liberation (overnight in Bodh Gaya)

-December 12 Wander the impressive ruins of the ancient university at Nalanda, a center of Buddhist learning (overnight in Patna)
+November 7 Wander the impressive ruins of the ancient university at Nalanda, a center of Buddhist learning (overnight in Vaishali)

-December 13 Visit Vaishali, the site where the Buddha first ordained nuns, then continue on to Kushinagar (overnight in Kushinagar)
+November 8 We’ll visit Vaishali, the site where the Buddha first ordained nuns, before continue on to Kushinagar (overnight in Kushinagar)

-December 14 Today we’ll take the time to explore the sites of where the Buddha entered Mahaparinirvana (overnight in Kushinagar)
+November 9 Today we’ll take the time to explore the site where the Buddha entered Mahaparinirvana (overnight in Kushinagar)

-December 16 Discover the peaceful grounds of the Maya Devi temple and Lumbini Park (overnight in Lumbini)
+November 11 Discover the peaceful grounds of the Maya Devi temple and Lumbini Park, including the Sarus Crane Sanctuary (overnight in Lumbini)

-December 18 Our journey together ends today.
-We’ll help arrange a flight from Lumbini to Kathmandu.
-You can continue your adventure in Nepal or head home and reflect on your experience of Walking with the Buddha.
+November 13 Our journey together ends today.
+You can continue your adventure in Nepal, Bhutan, or head home and reflect on your experience of Walking with the Buddha.

 Welcome to India!